 While everything should have been pitch-black down here, Dhane had no problem seeing.
 It was as if everything gave off the slightest amount of glow, not enough to see colors, though enough that all the details of rocks and roots and . . . freaking bugs!
 Spiders and worms and centipedes squirmed from all around, enough to give anyone a nightmare.

 What was he thinking!

 And yet, the boar was not that far ahead.
-Who would just let random friendly . . . monsters—but that was beside the point; friendly entities—die without doing something?
+Who would just let a random friendly . . . monster—but that was beside the point; friendly entity—die without doing something?

 He ducked his head and ran, short blade in hand.
 Knock was somewhere behind, scurrying to catch up.
 Desley screamed, and something like bone scraped against rock.

 The tunnel opened into a room of sorts.
 Platforms lined the walls, and there was a dip in the middle, like a cramped court or arena.

 Desley was down below, her leg pierced by the boar’s tusk, her bow snapped into two pieces, arrows scattered about.
 She was trying to tear her leg free, though the jagged spines along the boar’s tusk made that impossible.

 She punched the boar’s exoskeleton snout, which didn’t seem to do anything but hurt her hand.

 The boar’s life sat at 34/56.
 It yanked at its tusks, tearing at her leg.
 Little red -1s and -2s drained from her wound.
 She only had a maximum of 24 health, and it was now down to 10, her health bar glowing red.